 Poland's national debt

-Why should we be intrested in public debt?
+Why should we be interested in Public Debt?

 For most of us, public debt, reaching almost trillion of Polish zloty and still rising, is an abstract amount.
 However, we should be aware that what is happening with public debt has a strong impact on our economy and thus, on our standard of living.

 First of all, the bigger the debt, the greater the risk of the public finance crisis.
 Such crisis means a GDP slump, rise in unemployment and lower wages for those who keep their jobs.
 It cannot be pointed where exactly the threshold for safe public debt lies.
 This value varies, depending on the situation in the economy and in financial market sentiment.
 These issues were highlighted by a crisis in the euro zone – before 2008 investors didn’t hesitate to lend money to Greece, Spain, Slovenia or Hungary; then they revised their evaluation, and these countries deepened in crisis.
 Nevertheless, the lower the public debt ceteris paribus, the safer the country is.